-Since RNG is in the growing stages of the industry and to address potential concerns regarding unintended increases in GHG emissions, we strongly urge the IRS to revise the position in the Proposed Rule to conclude that RNG projects built prior to 2030 meet any such "additionality" requirements and include the concept of a check-in on the market impacts of increased hydrogen production in 2029 to determine if any such patterns can be discerned and allow for continuing policy changes to take shape.
+Since RNG is in the growing stages of the industry and to address potential concerns regarding unintended increases in GHG emissions, the IRS could find projects built prior to 2030 meet any such "additionality" requirements with a check on the market impacts of increased hydrogen production to determine if any such patterns can be discerned and allow for continuing policy changes to take shape.

-Temporality and Deliverability Requirements are Also Not Appropriate or Necessary for RNG.
+Temporality and Deliverability Requirements are Not Appropriate or Necessary for RNG

 Due to the operations of the natural gas market, where fossil natural gas is displaced by RNG injected into the U.S. natural gas commercial distribution system, time-matching requirements are not necessary for RNG.
+Time matching (aka temporality) and regionality does not exist in natural gas market and has only recently been contemplated in electricity markets.

-Regarding the temporality requirements that are proposed for electricity, it is important to note that wind and solar power generation can be intermittent, and there is no substantial storage infrastructure for power.
-This is not the case for RNG, which has more steady flow year-round and where there is substantial storage available that can be used to address any seasonal differences in demand.
-Importantly, hourly time matching would simply be unworkable.
-The industry typically balances supply and demand on at least a monthly basis, and hydrogen production is often tracked on a quarterly basis.
+Regarding the temporality requirements proposed for electricity, it is important to note that wind and solar power generation can be intermittent, and there is no substantial storage infrastructure for power.
+This is not the case for RNG, which has a steadier flow year-round and substantial storage is available to address any seasonal differences in demand.
+The natural gas grid in the US is not segregated by regions, as it is on the electric grid.
+There is no analogy to a Regional Transmission Operator (RTO) for gas infrastructure, and no unique emission profile associated with specific regions on the gas grid.
+Therefore, there is no need to impose regional geographic restrictions for RNG.

+As importantly, hourly time matching would simply be unworkable.
+The industry typically balances supply and demand on at least a monthly basis, and hydrogen production is often tracked quarterly.
 Moreover, state rules for credit programs regarding renewable electricity can dictate different pricing for electricity credits, resulting in a potential need to recognize regional differences.
-This is similarly not the case for RNG, where the federal Renewable Fuel Standard (RFS) program typically sets the market for RNG "credits," which is a national scheme.
+These regional differences do not exist for RNG, where the federal Renewable Fuel Standard (RFS) program typically sets a national market for RNG "credits".

-Similarly, because of the interconnectivity of the natural gas commercial distribution system and based on the delivery tracking systems long established, there is no need to impose regional geographic restrictions for RNG.
+Similarly, because of the interconnectivity of the natural gas commercial distribution system and long-established delivery tracking systems, there is no need to impose regional geographic restrictions for RNG.
 The entire North American natural gas pipeline system is the proper geographic scope for the 45V tax credit.

-Because of these long-standing delivery tracking systems, there is a means already to tie the hydrogen producer to the RNG being claimed to be used for purposes of the 45V tax credit.
+Because of these long-standing delivery tracking systems, there is already a means to tie the hydrogen producer to the RNG being claimed to be used for 45V tax credit purposes.
 The IRS should use existing systems, to the extent applicable and practicable, to support the use of the tax credit for RNG.
-This includes, but should not require, an electronic system of tracking that has been used for RNG-M-RETS Renewable Thermal Tracking System, that can be a model for other programs and should be an available option to use.
-This system, as well as the federal RFS and California Low Carbon Fuel Standard (LCFS) can be verified.
-In fact, the RFS and California LCFS offer existing infrastructure and experts to make those verifications.
+This includes, but should not require, an electronic system of tracking that has been used for RNG - M-RETS Renewable Thermal Tracking System, which can be a model for other programs and should be an available option to use.
+This system, the federal RFS, and the California Low Carbon Fuel Standard (LCFS) can be verified.
+In fact, the RFS and LCFS offer existing infrastructure and experts to make those verifications.

-For more information and additional issues of concern to the RNG industry, we again refer the IRS to the comments of the RNG Coalition submitted on this Proposed Rule.
+For more information and additional issues of concern to the RNG industry, we refer the IRS to the comments of the RNG Coalition and American Biogas Council submitted on this Proposed Rule.

 We appreciate the efforts of the Treasury Department, the IRS, Argonne National Laboratory, DOE, and all that have contributed to ensure a successful 45V program.
-It is vital to create a workable program that supports the goals of the statute-increased production of clean hydrogen.
-RNG is a key component to decarbonize the energy sector, and the RNG industry stands ready to support those goals.
+It is vital to create a workable program that supports the statute's goals - increased production of clean hydrogen.
+RNG is key to decarbonizing the energy sector, and Brightmark stands ready to support those goals.